jjneely/carolinarscm.org/content/news/2016-thanks-for-another-course.md

 # Recordings

-CDs of the Eucharist and Evensong on Sunday June 3rd, 2016 may be purchased by mailing in page 57 of your 2016 RSCM binder with payment.
+CDs of the Eucharist and Evensong on Sunday June 3rd, 2016 may be purchased by mailing in the [CD Order Form][3] which can also be found on page 57 of your 2016 RSCM binder with payment.
 Please send in your orders before August 20th so we know how many CDs to press.

 We look forward to seeing everyone July 10th - July 16rd, 2017!

 [1]: http://goo.gl/forms/yEcGPLXIoE
 [2]: /contact/
-[3]: /pdf/2015-cd-flyer.pdf
+[3]: /pdf/2016/cd-flyer.pdf